 Subsequent costs are included in the asset's carrying amount or are recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
-All other repairs and maintenance are charged to the Consolidated statement of income during the financial period in which they are incurred.
+All other repairs and maintenance are charged to the consolidated statement of income during the financial period in which they are incurred.

-The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each Consolidated statement of financial position date.
+The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each consolidated statement of financial position date.
 Prior to 2021, the Group computed depreciation using the declining balance method for computers, software, servers and other hardware etc. This was revisited in 2021 and the depreciation method was changed to the straight-line method.
 The change was accounted for as a change in accounting estimate in accordance with IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors.
 Gains and losses on disposals are determined by comparing proceeds with the carrying amount.
-These are included in the Consolidated statement of income
+These are included in the consolidated statement of income.

-Leasehold improvements, leased equipment, motor vehicles and some other items of equipment (e.g. computers, software, servers, other hardware etc.) are depreciated on a straight-line basis over their estimated useful lives.
-Depreciation other than on leasehold improvements, leased equipment, motor vehicles and some items of equipment is computed on the declining balance method at rates expected to apportion the cost of the assets over their estimated useful lives.
+Leasehold improvements, equipment, furniture and fittings are depreciated on a straight-line basis over their estimated useful lives.
+Depreciation on freehold premises is computed on the declining balance method at rates expected to apportion the cost of the assets over their estimated useful lives.

-Prior to October 1, 2020, the depreciation rates used were as follows:
+Prior to October 1, 2021, the depreciation rates used were as follows: